srirangav/pdfview/README.txt

         If -n is specified, the filename and page number are printed for each line.

+        if -d is specified, the text is dehyphenated

+        if -r is specified, no text replacements are performed (except dehyphenation, if requested) and the raw text is displayed

         If -e [expression] is specified, only lines matching the specified expression are printed.